v1ra1/helcim-php/README.md

 ```

 ## Helcim Commerce API Documentation
-Helcim did a amazing job documenting there api.
+Helcim did a amazing job documenting their api.
 You can find all the documentation from the link I provided above.
 I also provided references to all the actions/transactionTypes in the comments of the code.